NUISANCEMC/ProSelecta/README.md

 ## Reference Implementations

-This package provides the ProSelecta++ reference implementation that can be used to process HepMC3 events and then two sets of additional language bindings.
+This package provides the ProSelectaCPP reference implementation that can be used to process HepMC3 events and then two sets of additional language bindings.
+Each comes with additional documentation and concrete examples of writing selection and projection operators in each environment.

 * [ProSelectaCPP](Implementations/ProSelectaCPP/README.md)
 * [pyProSelecta](Implementations/pyProSelecta/README.md)